Arizona College - Glendale Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Arizona College - Glendale, approximately 100% of students took out student loans averaging $3,886 a year.
-That adds up to $15,544 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At Arizona College - Glendale, approximately 75% of students took out student loans averaging $6,582 a year.
+That adds up to $26,328 over four years for those students.

-How Much Money Do Arizona College - Glendale Graduates Make?students who graduate from Arizona College - Glendale with a bachelor's degree go on to jobs where they make an average salary of $25,600 in their early years.
+How Much Money Do Arizona College - Glendale Graduates Make?bachelor's degree recipients from Arizona College - Glendale make around $25,600 per year during the early years of their employment.
 Unfortunately, this is 36% less that the average college graduate's salary of $39,802 per year.
 However, graduates in your major field may make more.

 Location of Arizona College - Glendale